Grogs/scala-course-semester3/README.md

 Take a look at `fss.Autocomplete` and hook it up to the destination input
 * You'll need to edit the `apply` method in `views.HotelListingTable`
     * ScalaTags documentation: http://www.lihaoyi.com/scalatags/

+### Extension
+* Only update search results for valid destinations.
+    * At the moment, if you type in Paris, you get intermediate empty search results until you finish typing.
+    * Instead, don't update the results if it's empty.
+      Alternatively, show a message saying nothing matches their criteria.